VEAJAY/VEAJAY/README.md

 ---

-> *"Seek out the pattern, and you'll find the solution to your problem." -Jayland*
+> *"Seek out the pattern, and you'll find the solution to your problem."